rushireddylambu/Code-problems-Search-Engine/README.md

 •	Scrape all problem links from LeetCode using Selenium.
 Constructed a MySQL database to store all the scraped problem links and

 •	Information Retrival using TF-IDF Natural Language Processing algorithm.
-Iam Implementing the TF-IDF Natural Language Processing algorithm for indexing and searching.
+Iam Implementing the Term Frequency - Inverse Document Frequency algorithm for indexing and searching.

 •	Managing Backend and Making sure this project becomes a product and become helpful to as many users